StatisMike/stenR/README.md

 questionnaires, though other social science researchers and survey authors can benefit greatly from it.

-It normalize and standardize results to standard scale of your choosing.
+It normalizes and standardizes results to standard scale of your choosing.
 It works on basis of source data: creates frequency table and computes Z score corresponding to particular raw score.
 After that you can get the score for all observations in the sourced data, chosen individuals or external data not used for calculating the norms.

 ## Installation